-Single vehicle accidents occur more often with motorized twowheeler riders (13%) than with bicyclists (11%).
+Single vehicle accidents occur more often with motorized two-wheeler riders (13%) than with bicyclists (11%).

-2.2.4 THE NETHERLANDS
+2.2.3.
+The Netherlands

-The Dutch data of the distribution of accident and collision types based on police information for 1978 and 1979 are available seperately or fatal two-wheeler accidents and for accidents in which the two-wheeler riders were taken into hospital for at least one day.
+The Dutch data of the distribution of accident and collision types based on police information for 1978 and 1979 are available seperately for fatal two-wheeler accidents and for accidents in which the two-wheeler riders were taken into hospital for a least one day.

 The data was coded by the "Dienst Verkeersongevallen registratie" (VOR), manipulated by SWOV and reported by Huijbers [9].
-These accidents are very well reported as already stated: almost 100% of the two-wheeler fatalities and 80% of the hospitalized casualties are reported by the police (Maas [10].
+These accidents are very well reported as already stated: almost 100% of the two-wheeler fatalities and 80% of the hospitalized casualties are reported by the police (Maas [10]).